Honey Lemonade: Classic Recipe Plus 6 Refreshing Twists

 The honey variety you pick noticeably changes the character of your lemonade:

-• **Wildflower honey** — Complex and aromatic.
-The best all-purpose choice for lemonade with depth.
+• **Wildflower honey ($10-18)** — Complex and aromatic with diverse floral notes.
+The best all-purpose choice for sophisticated summer lemonade with depth and character.

-• **Orange blossom honey** — Subtle citrus undertones that harmonize beautifully with lemon.
-Our top pick for a premium honey lemonade.
+• **Orange blossom honey ($12-20)** — Subtle citrus undertones that harmonize beautifully with fresh lemon.
+Our top pick for premium summer entertaining and the ultimate citrus-floral lemonade experience.

-• **Lavender honey** — Floral and aromatic.
-Skip the lavender variation below and just use lavender honey in the base recipe for effortless lavender lemonade.
+• **Lavender honey ($15-25)** — Distinctly floral and aromatic.
+Skip the lavender variation below and just use lavender honey in the base recipe for effortless lavender lemonade perfect for summer garden parties.

-• **Buckwheat honey** — Bold and malty.
-Too overpowering for most lemonade — save it for baking recipes instead.
+• **Buckwheat honey ($15-25)** — Bold, dark, and malty.
+Too overpowering for delicate lemonade — save this robust variety for baking recipes or strong iced teas instead.

 6 Honey Lemonade Variations